If you want to be great, you must never become complacent. And never becoming complacent means acknowledging your weaknesses.

 If you want an effective workout, you need to learn to perform exercises correctly.
 Therefore, we put each Cut Seven coach through a rigorous training program, teaching them how to provide form corrections for athletes.

-One of our commitments to safety during the COVID-19 pandemic is to halt all hands-on form corrections.
+One of our commitments to safety during the COVID-19 pandemic minimizes hands-on form corrections.
 Our coaches do their very best to provide verbal and body cues, but we understand these instructions don’t always resonate with every athlete.

 Strength in Movement begins with a complete assessment of every athlete, addressing what your body should be capable of, and what you can actually do.
 From there, each athlete learns how to assess their own faulty movement patterns (and how to correct them), and how to modify a given exercise.
 As for the rest of you, here is how to get the most from your workout without hands-on adjustments: